-Final Exam: Regents Exam

-Credit: 1 unit (40 weeks)
+Final Exam: Regents Exam Credit: 1 unit (40 weeks)

-Double period laboratory session

-THE LIVING ENVIRONMENT/BIOLOGY (HONORS) (Grade 9) (4112)
+THE LIVING ENVIRONMENT/BIOLOGY (HONORS) (4112)

 The honors section of The Living Environment is an enriched level that can be taken as an option instead of the standard Living Environment course.
 The honors class covers all of the content covered in The Living Environment, with the addition of higher level vocabulary and a more thorough exploration into the life sciences.